What Theology Degrees Does Mid-America Offer?

 This course equips the minister with a biblical understanding of how to help people change and grow for the glory of God.
 You will become competent to counsel others and help them address and alleviate the weight of personal sin and/or suffering.
 Studying the authority, sufficiency, compassion, clarity, and necessity of Scripture, you will learn how to lead people to forgiveness and grow in an image of Christ.

-To learn more about obtaining a theology degree from Mid-America, schedule a campus visit here.
-The courses mentioned above and more are also available through our seminary online called Connected Campus.
+To learn more about obtaining a theology degree from Mid-America, schedule a campus visit.
+The courses mentioned above and more are also available online.
 Begin now to prepare for your path to ministry.